stronnag/mwptools/README.md

 * MAVLink (iNav subset)
 * Smartport

-In addition to a mission planner and ground control station, mwptools provides a small suite of tools to manage a MultiWii NAV flight controller and other CleanFlight based FCs.
-The suite consists of tools that the author finds useful to manage and monitor 'in the field' using a low powered Linux based netbook or chromebook running Arch Linux.

 mwp also provides logging, the replay of mwp log files and Blackbox logs.

+In addition, mwp proivdes legacy suport for multiwii navigation functions.

 ## Tools

  * mwp : "A mission planner for the rest of us".
 Simple mission planning and monitoring.
-Mission Planning is provided for iNav and MW-NAV (MW 2.4).
-Monitoring, logging and recording for iNav and MultiWii
+Mission Planning is provided for inav and MW-NAV (MW 2.4+).
+Monitoring, logging and recording for inav and MultiWii
  * fc-cli : Manage backup and restoration of CLI dump and diff (fc-set, fc-get)

-### Legacy (MW)

- * pidedit : PID editor (MW);
- * switchedit : Transmitter switch editor (MW);
- * mspsim : An MSP (MultiWii Serial Protocol) simulator.
-Used to develop the other components of the suite.

  ### Miscellaneous